acdh-oeaw/arche-mapserver/README.md

 The data is downloaded after the container startup and not during the container build to avoid storing (potentially large amounts of) data inside the image.

 Alternatively a share storing the static data can be mounted in the container under the `/data` directory or its subdirectory.

+Please remember you have to provide the [map config files](https://mapserver.org/mapfile/index.html) for your data.
+If you find the documentation linked above overwhelming, you can start with [minimalistic-yet-useful templates used by the ARCHE dissemination service](https://github.com/acdh-oeaw/arche-mapserver/tree/master/templates).